Rashaali84/Eye-See-You/README.md

 ## General info

- This project is a website to a real shop-glasses Brussels http://eyeseeyou.be/ , It is a new way to redesign the old website and add more functionalty.
+ Live Link fir the project https://eyeseeu.herokuapp.com/index.html This project is a website to a real shop-glasses Brussels , It is a new way to redesign the old website and add more functionalty.

 ## Technologies